 Lets just take a moment to think about all that your dining room or kitchen table has done for you over the years…from

-Boy if that thing could talk, I bet it would tell some pretty wild, sad, and funny stories.
-Unfortunately, it’s beginning to show it’s age.
+Boy if that table could talk, I bet it would tell some pretty wild, sad, and funny stories.
+Unfortunately, it’s beginning to show it’s age, but look at it now…

 This next one makes my kitchen feel dirty…yuck.